aribecker/reddit-app/README.md

   - The plan took me 1hr
   - The total estimate for this plan is 10 hrs
-  - According to this plan, in 6 hrs the app will be fully funcional
+  - According to this plan, in 6 hrs the app will be funcional
   - Investing 4 more hours I would include also animations and pagination

 ## STEP 2: DATA.
 Estimated 2 hrs